 The maximum penalties for murder or attempted murder by poisoning include

 life in prison or possibly death.
-Learn more in our articles on the Nevada crime of murder and the Nevada crime of attempted murder by poison.
+Learn more in our articles on the Nevada crime of murder (NRS 200.030) and the Nevada crime of attempted murder by poison (NRS 200.390).

 Note that Nevada has a separate law for people who unjustifiably poison animals (other than noxious animals such as a rabid dog).
 It makes no difference whether the defendant owns the animal, and the punishment depends on the type of animal poisoned.
-Learn more about the Nevada crime of poisoning animals.
+Learn more about the Nevada crime of animal cruelty.

 Various strategies exist to fight charges for the Nevada crime of poisoning food, drinks or water.
 Depending on the facts of the case, the defense attorney may try to use the following defenses: